Analysis

 Part I of this blog series explains how the Bonta court’s overly expansive view of the First Amendment’s scope would subject almost all tech regulation to heightened constitutional scrutiny.

-Part II will explain the harsh scrutiny the judge in Bonta applied to the AADC and the implications for privacy law writ large.
+Part II explains the harsh scrutiny the judge in Bonta applied to the AADC and the implications for privacy law writ large.

 The judge in Bonta did not carefully determine whether every provision of the AADC required heightened First Amendment review